Medical

 Obviously exaggerating but the point being, it’s one thing to learn to take an H&P, and it's another to generate a differential diagnosis, but it's all about building your clinical acumen to, for lack of a better word, sense (or commonly joked as “smell”) when something is different.

-Now, back to clerkships—you’re doing your first rotation and you just beautifully presented a patient’s H&P to your attending.
+Now, back to rotations—you’re doing your first rotation and you just beautifully presented a patient’s H&P to your attending.
 Suddenly, you're asked, "What’s on your differential?" and your mind floods with every disease you’ve ever read about.

-Your first instinct might be to recall everything you watched in Sketchy or read in First Aid, but clinical reasoning skills in medicine isn’t just about memorizing facts—it’s about thinking like a doctor.
+Your first instinct might be to recall everything you watched in Sketchy or read in First Aid, but clinical reasoning skills in medicine isn’t just about memorizing facts—it’s about thinking like a clinician.
 There are two main ways physicians approach problems:

 Pattern Recognition This is fast, experience-based decision-making.
 For example, an elderly smoker with sudden, severe dyspnea?
 Probably a COPD exacerbation.